KurtRudolph/kurtrudolph.net/_posts/2013-09-18-common-inverview-questions.md

 Becoming a software developer.
 Growing up I was an epileptic, and the combination of often being hospitalized for my condition and a learning disability similar to dyslexia I found self in remedial classes throughout my grammar and high school career.
-I was always good at math but the first class which really clicked for me was Computer Science my Junior year of high school.
-I had finally found something that just felt right and I told my self there and then  "I'm going to build software for the rest of my life."
+I've always been good at math but the first class that really clicked for me was Computer Science my Junior year of high school.
+I had finally found something that just felt right and I told my self there and then "I'm going to build software for the rest of my life".

 It's been a long and difficult path getting to where I am today.
-But, I've graduated from a top 5 CS school, love what I do, and feel like I'm only just beginning to realize what I'm capable of.
+But, I've since graduated from a top 5 CS school, love what I do, and feel like I'm only just beginning to realize what I'm capable of.

 # What is your greatest weaknesses?